bradweinstein/pagerduty-challenge/README.md

 <p align="left"><img width=85% src="https://github.com/bradweinstein/pagerduty-challenge/blob/master/images/pdaddusersnoteam.png"></p>

-For each user, they were added to the Grognards team.
+For each user, we add them to the Grognards team.
+Matriculating through the `USERID` for each user.
+If this was done in a larger script one may think about handling `TEAMID` AND `USERID`s as variables.

 ```JSON
 curl -X PUT --header 'Content-Type: application/json' --header 'Accept: application/vnd.pagerduty+json;version=2' --header 'Authorization: Token token=[SECRETTOKEN]' 'https://api.pagerduty.com/teams/[TEAMID]/users/[USERID]'